echowell/nimrodscripts/README.md

 Information on the NIMROD code can be found at the official [NIMROD website](https://nimrodteam.org/)

 ### Scripts
+ - **combineDump** Combines the Fourier components in multiple dump files.
  - **trip2Nim:** Convert trip3D external magnetic field data to NIMROD readable format.
  - **surfmnNim:** Generates surface mn plots from nimrod output files.
 Originally developed by Matt Beidler.
  - **diiidNim:** A collection of scripts that are useful for simulations of DIII-D experiments.